Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 Your business characteristics affect how much CFO time you require.
 Factors that increase complexity and cost include:

-• Several businesses or ownership structures
+• Multiple entities or ownership structures

-• Contractors or employees located in several states
+• Contractors or employees across multiple states

-• Reporting to investors or boards
+• Reporting obligations to investors or boards

 A single-entity consulting firm with $800,000 in revenue requires less CFO attention than a multi-entity professional services group with $4 million in revenue and 30 employees across five states.